-The allocation of variable salary in the INP programmes is based on a result and performance assessment of the participant's work in the performance year (financial year), based on specific weighted financial and non-financial targets laid down at the beginning of the performance year.
-There must be at least one company target, one business area target/department target and one personal target for the Executive Board and Risk Takers.
-The business area targets are differentiated for the individual business areas, so that the units only have the most relevant targets, and the weighting of the individual targets may vary.
-The assessment is made at the beginning of the year following the performance year and are scored on a scale from 1-7.
+The allocation of variable salary components under the INP programmes is based on a result and performance assessment of the participant's work in the performance year (financial year), based on specific weighted financial and non-financial targets decided at the beginning of the performance year.
+There must be at least one company target, one business area target/ department target and one personal target for members of the Executive Board and Risk Takers.
+The business area targets are differentiated for the individual business areas, so that the various units only have the most relevant targets, and the weighting of the individual targets may vary.
+The assessment is made at the beginning of the year following the performance year, and performance is scored on a scale from 1-7.